This post may include affiliate links; see our disclosure policy.

 Here’s a tropical drink that marries the perfect combination of pineapple, tequila and lime: the pineapple margarita!
 Over the years, Alex and I have become experts in all the margarita recipes, from the classic to the more funky and off-the-wall.

-Here, sweet pineapple goes hand in hand with the sharp bite of the tequila and zingy lime.
+This spin is one of my favorites!
+Sweet pineapple goes hand in hand with the sharp bite of the tequila and zingy lime.
 Add Cointreau orange liqueur to the mix, and it’s a burst of tropical flavor.
-It’s just as easy as our classic margarita but makes an even bolder statement (we think).
+It’s just as easy as my classic margarita, but makes an even bolder statement (in my opinion!).

 Ingredients in a pineapple margarita